LeonidKoyler/REST_API_ASP.NET_Angular_UnitTests/README.md

 __Angular Frontend__

 Install dependencies:
-Open the Developer PowerShell or terminal, and run the following command to install the required npm packages(npm install).
+Open the Developer PowerShell or terminal, navigate to ...\Frontend_Angular\Angular.Calculation.Tool and run the following command (npm install) to install the required npm packages.
 After the installation is complete, start the Angular frontend by running: npm start